PayPal LoanBuilder Review: Is it Right for Your Small Business?

 LoanBuilder offers short-term small business loans from $5,000 to $500,000.
 It’s an attractive choice because it doesn’t carry origination or early repayment fees, but the upfront interest fee may be a deal breaker for some.

 If you’re a small business owner looking for a quick short-term business loan, you should consider LoanBuilder in your list of possibilities.
-LoanBuilder offers funding as fast as the next business day after you’re approved, making it faster than a traditional bank loan, and a good option for business owners who need a fast infusion of cash.
+If you’re approved, LoanBuilder offers funding as fast as the next business day, making it faster than a traditional bank loan, and a good option for business owners who need a fast infusion of cash.

 This PayPal LoanBuilder review will cover everything you need to know to determine if the lender is right for you.